elastic/kibana/packages/kbn-plugin-helpers/README.md

 }
 ```

-This will make it possible to use the package from the repository into your plugin, but the `plugin-helpers` executable won't be available until you make sure you have run bootstrap at least once.
+This will make it easier to execute the `plugin-helpers` script from within your plugin repository.

 ```sh
 yarn kbn bootstrap